nighthawkcoders/lax/README.md

 #### [Wireframe](https://www.canva.com/design/DAE6m-UrSR8/yqld9qaJDKFndcBVq9Mb5Q/view?utm_content=DAE6m-UrSR8&utm_campaign=designshare&utm_medium=link&utm_source=sharebutton)

 ## Project Ideation 🚀
-Our project intends to build up women in STEM.
-Women in STEM that empower the goals of science.
-Quiz- are you a good advocate for women's rights?
+Our project is meant to provide a home to the athletics information for Del Norte.
+We are planning to create a website similar to the football and volleyball page on the Del Norte Website for the lacross team store their team information.
+It's going to have calendars, schedules, registration, information for parents, sponsorships, about us, staff, rosters, photo uploads, search bars, contacts and donation information.
 Users can sign up.
-API list of powerful women in STEM.
-Forum on feelings- How are you feeling today?
-Mrs. Naidu is going to be our sponsor.<br>
+Our sponsor for this project is Mrs. Sullivan. <br>

 Notes from Mrs. Sullivan: Some of their athletics teams have websites.
 Like [football](https://www.dnfootball.com/) and [volleyball](https://dnhsboysvolleyball.com/).
-It has calendars, schedules, registration, information for parents, sponsorships, about us, staff, rosters, photo uploads, search bars, contacts and donation information.
 - Lacrosse foundation...
 She said she'd be happy with something like volleyball's site.
 - Work with her on hosting

 ## Visual Thoughts 🖥
-Visually it should look black and green/blue to break the stereotypes of women in STEM.<br>
+Visually it should look black and green/blue to match the school colors and the lacross team uniforms.<br>

 ## Contributors 👋⚡️
 | Name | GitHub ID and Profile | Static Site | Role |